DarkGhostHunter/Laraguard/README.md

 ### Confirm 2FA

-As with [`password.confirm` middleware](https://laravel.com/docs/authentication#password-confirmation), you can also ask the user to confirm an action using `2fa.confirm`.
+Much like [`password.confirm` middleware](https://laravel.com/docs/authentication#password-confirmation), you can also ask the user to confirm an action using `2fa.confirm`.

 ```php
 Route::get('api/token')